 To get this baseline, I posted 14 posts over 11 days without boosting at all.

-When testing the baseline (and for the boosted/non-boosted test), I used photos similar in fashion to the ones below:
+When testing the baseline (and for the boosted/non-boosted test), I used photos similar to the ones below:

 I won’t post all 34 examples from the test as that would be overkill!
 You get the gist.